raphaelcristal/Lisp-REPL/README.md

 (define (myFunc x) (* x x))
 ```

-the short lambda define sytanx has also an implicit begin body and the result of the last expression
+The short lambda define sytanx has also an implicit begin body and the result of the last expression
 will be assigned to the variable.
 Read the object.lisp example to see how
 this can help you with defining objects.
 ```Scheme